hkelly93/d3-relationshipgraph/README.md

     maxChildCount: 0, // When the value is 0, the max count is determined by the width of the parent element.
     onClick: function () { }, // no-op
     showKeys: true,
+    thresholds: [], // All chiild blocks will be the same color.
     transitionTime: 1500,
     truncate: 0
 }